gurijalaram/TestRailReporting/README.md

 ## Run Sonarqube static code analysis
 1. go to `build` directory, run `mvn sonar:sonar -Psonar` which will only run Sonarqube analysis and posts result to https://sonarqube.apriori.com dashboard

+## Add TestRail testCaseIDs to test methods
+Annotate method that needs testRailID using following format.
+Tags is optional so if you don't add, its ok `@TestRail(testCaseId = "C717", tags = {"smoke"})`